Collected by DEANNA WATTERS

 The story of the Emperor Qin reads something like Game of Thrones, with hostages, feuding brothers, wars, and the ultimate unification and creation of what we know as China today.
 Wanting to protect himself in the afterlife, Emperor Qin created an...

 Xi'an, Shaanxi, China

 This Shaanxi staple is a must-try while in Xi'an, especially if you're there during the height of hot, sizzling summers.
 Liangpi, or "cold skin" noodles, are thick cold rice noodles doused with savory sesame sauce and crispy, thin shreds of...

 80 Nanyuanmen, ZhongLou ShangQuan, Beilin Qu, Xian Shi, Shaanxi Sheng, China, 710001

 You can't talk about Xi'an without talking about biangbiang noodles, a unique Shaanxi food.
-The character for biang is one of the most complex, consisting of 58 strokes.
-With all the hype about the giant character, I was expecting the noodles to...
+The character for biang is one of the most complex among noodles, and is achieved by kneading the dough 58 strokes.
+With all the hype about the giant...

 Located in the Muslim Quarter in Xi’an, China is the Great Mosque, the country’s oldest and most renowned mosque.
 The mosque dates back to 742 AD.
 From all outward appearances, it looks like a Chinese temple and not a mosque; pagodas have replaced...